Skip to main content

 Optimizing large entries

 When accessing large entries, particularly those with a linkDepth greater than 1, you can end up returning fields you do not need.
-These un-needed fields add extra weight to the page.
-To combat this, use the fields option.
+There are two distinct concerns to optimise here, and it is important not to confuse them:

 The schema.ts file in React Starter is a good place for storing your fields.
 These can then be passed to the fields option using the spread operator; fields: [...BaseFields].